- Why us?

 Dad’s and kids camp

-For about 18 years we’ve been running an annual dad’s n kids camp to the New Forest.
+For about 20 years we’ve been running a now legendary annual dad’s n kids camp in the New Forest.
 This started out as a way of getting dad’s and their kids closer, to prove to Mum we have a modicum of responsibility and to take a bit of pressure off her for at least one weekend.
 It has now morphed into a great social event for both the Mums & Dads as well as the children, becoming one of the highlights of many people’s summer and a weekend with lots of laughter.
 We now average 180-250 people, but the estate is huge, so doesn’t have the clustered feel of a festival, there is lots of room and numerous secluded areas make camp.
-If you are new to this lark, then you will find more info below.
-For prices, activities on offer and how to book, then click on the link below for the COC flier.
+If you are new to this lark, then you will find more info towards the bottom of this page and some videos back on the home page.

 COC 20- Dates CAMP CANCELLED